Best Buy TV deals: Save on Toshiba and Insignia Fire TV, Samsung and Sony

 What's that?
 You want a 4K 43-inch TV anyway?
 Here you go.
 This Toshiba is basically identical to the 1080p version above aside from the higher resolution and $40 higher price.
 Currently the Roku 4K model at Amazon is $10 cheaper.

-Discuss: Best Buy TV deals: Save on Toshiba and Insignia Fire TV, Samsung and Sony
+Discuss: Best Buy TV deals: Save up to $600 on Toshiba, Insignia Fire TV, Samsung and Sony

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.